A Survey on Explainable Reinforcement Learning: Concepts, Algorithms, Challenges: Explainable RL definitions and measurement

-Objective assessment entails the quantitative evaluation of explanations by relying solely on objective outputs, such as agent actions and cumulative rewards, thereby eliminating the need for human feedback.
-These objective metrics provide quantitative evaluations of the agent effectiveness and avoid the potential biases introduced by subjective human judgment. \begin{itemize} \item [(1)] \emph{Decision Performance~(O.DP)}:~Decision performance refers to the cumulative rewards $G_\pi$ that RL agent $\pi$ achieves.
-It is crucial not to sacrifice performance in favor of explainability.
-Therefore, O.DP is necessary for all types of XRL methods to evaluate XRL effectiveness while all existing XRL methods do consider it as a fundamental indicator~\citep{PIRL,VIPER,leurent2019social,tang2021sensory,topin2021iterative, liu2023curricular}. \item [(2)] \emph{Fidelity~(O.F)}:~Fidelity measures the alignment between the generated explanation and the explained model, ascertaining the extent to which the explanation accurately portrays the behavior of the agent~\citep{Metrics_for_XAI_plus}.
+\item [(2)] \emph{Fidelity~(O.F)}:~Fidelity measures the measures faithfulness of explanations to the agent actual behavior, ascertaining the extent to which the explanation accurately portrays the agent behavior~\cite{Metrics_for_XAI_plus}.
 The quantification of fidelity varies depending on the employed methodologies.
-Concerning the intrinsic explanation of agent architecture, fidelity is assessed by measuring the disparity between the inexplainable policy $\pi_\text{RL}$ and the intrinsic explainable policy $\pi_\text{XRL}$, denoted as $D(\pi_\text{RL}, \pi_\text{XRL})$~\citep{liu2023fidelity}, where the function $D$ represents a distance metric.
-For extrinsic explanations on decision outcome, fidelity can be assessed by exploring how fine-tuning actions on significant states in explanation introduces changes in the accumulative return~\citep{guo2021edge}. \item [(3)] \emph{Robustness~(O.R)}: Robustness refers to the stability and reliability of the RL explanation when faced with various changes and disturbances~\citep{kindermans2019reliability,sundararajan2017axiomatic}.
+Concerning the intrinsic explanation via agent architecture, fidelity is assessed by measuring the disparity between the inexplainable policy $\pi_\text{RL}$ and the intrinsic explainable policy $\pi_\text{XRL}$, denoted as $D(\pi_\text{RL}, \pi_\text{XRL})$~\cite{liu2023fidelity}, where $D$ quantifies discrepancies in action distributions.
+For extrinsic explanations via post-hoc analysis, fidelity can be assessed by perturbing states highlighted in explanations and measuring the change of returns~\cite{guo2021edge}. \item [(3)] \emph{Robustness~(O.R)}: Robustness quantifies the stability of explanations under perturbations~\cite{kindermans2019reliability,sundararajan2017axiomatic}.
 The assessment of robustness involves evaluating and validating the generated explanation under different conditions.
-Current evaluation methods add perturbation on state input~\citep{binder2016analyzing,nguyen2020model,binder2016analyzing} or model parameters~\citep{adebayo2018local,adebayo2018sanity,gevrey2003review}, utilizing the difference of generated explanation to determine whether the explanation remains stable. \end{itemize} Objective assessment evaluates RL explainability rigorously and fairly.
-However, the lack of human feedback may lead to imprecise measurement of explainability correctness.
+Current evaluation methods add perturbation on state input~\cite{binder2016analyzing,nguyen2020model,binder2016analyzing} or model parameters~\cite{adebayo2018local,adebayo2018sanity,gevrey2003review}, utilizing the difference of generated explanation to determine whether the explanation remains stable. \end{itemize} Objective assessment provides a systematic framework for evaluating RL explainability by relying on algorithmic outputs.
+While it ensures reproducibility and mitigates human bias, its exclusion of human feedback may lead to imprecise measurement of explainability correctness.
 Meanwhile, current objective assessment metrics are limited to the specific type of explanation.
-The field of RL explainability currently lacks universally accepted measurement methods, necessitating further research attention to address this gap.}
+The field of XRL currently lacks universally accepted measurement methods, necessitating further research attention to address this gap.